BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/conda_singularity_modules.md

 ##### Need reproducibility?
 Multiple users working on same project?
 Use Singularity.

-- Singularity is a container framework that is specifically created for HPC workloads and natively supports GPUs, Inifniband, and MPI etc.
+- Singularity is a container framework that is specifically created for HPC workloads and natively supports GPUs, Infiniband, and MPI etc.

-- The Singularity Image Format (SIF) is a single exectuable file that can be cryptographically verified, giving you  100% reproducibility for your projects and experiments, Since Singularity has drop-in compatibilty with nearly environment, the SIF can be shared freely across users and platforms for ease of use and collaboration.
+- The Singularity Image Format (SIF) is a single executable file that can be cryptographically verified, giving you  100% reproducibility for your projects and experiments, Since Singularity has drop-in compatibility with nearly environment, the SIF can be shared freely across users and platforms for ease of use and collaboration.

 ***